When is it in the public interest to preserve access to a Tweet?

 - Current holders of an elected or appointed leadership position in a governmental or legislative body, OR

-- Candidates or nominees for political office.
+- Candidates or nominees for political office, OR

 Process and teams involved